Course Development

 Add motion to your objects.

-In MAX, any object can move around the screen by assigning it a path.
+With DART, any object can move around the screen by assigning it a path.
 Paths are built using a series of waypoints.
 Because any object can have its own path, you are free to move targets, people, props, lights, and cameras – and once you know how to create and edit paths, you can use the exact same process to make anything in your scene move.

 Step Four